top of page

 There are many fruit juices in the shops all claiming to be super healthy and good for you.

 The problem is that when fruit is turned into juice, the sugars coming of their natural form turn into free sugars.
-The fibre that is naturally occurring in the fruit is lost and its much easier
+The fibre that is naturally occurring in the fruit is lost and its much easier to ear more more sugar without realising it!
+Because the juice goes down easy right?

 HOW CAN I EAT LESS SUGAR?
 WHERE TO START?

 Sugar is everywhere you go, the temptation and the pull to eat it is incredibly strong when you are trying to cut down or give it up. we don't realise how addicted we are to it until we are giving it up.
+I speak from personal experience. sweets and chocolate and so called healthy treats are in the garage when we buy fuel, they're in garden centres, and lets not get started on supermarket's.

 1/ don't wait until you're hungry to eat, when you are hungry the body craves sugar as a fast pick me up and it will do that but then leave you feeling sleepy and craving more.

-4/ instead of adding sugar or honey or syrup to your cereal mix in some delicious fruit instead, frozen berries from the supermarket are cheap and will keep in the freezer, or mix in a chopped apple or kiwi or banana.
+4/ instead of adding sugar or honey or syrup to your cereal mix in some delicious fruit instead, frozen berries from the supermarket are cheap and will keep in the freezer, or mix in a chopped apple or kiwi or some banana.

 5/ if its too much to cut out sugary sweets straight away chose a smaller packer or a single

-6/ chose wholegrain cereals instead of sugary cereals ( manufactures are crafty and make many cereals seem healthy, labelling them as low fat or high in fibre, double check the label for sugar information) and fresh fruit to sweeten it up instead of sugar.
+6/ chose wholegrain cereals instead of sugary cereals ( manufactures are crafty and make many cereals seem healthy, labelling them as low fat or high in fibre, double check the label for sugar information) add fresh fruit to sweeten it up instead of sugar.

-7/ Change the juice or squash for no added sugar kind or try herbal tea
+7/ Change the juice or squash for no added sugar kind or try herbal tea or water.

 8/ Avoid low fat fruit yoghurts these contain high levels of sugar, instead eat plain yoghurt and add your own fruit, much tastier and much better for you.
+Full fat Greek Yoghurt is ideal, its high in protein and will help fill you up.

 RDA Sugar